openstax/napkin-notes/helene/reqs.md

 1. have strings & numbering to work in multiple languages because a lot of the content is not in english
 1. have a default numbering/collation for non-openstax books
   - _(maybe also affects the cnxml2html conversion for things like exercises (they'll need to not lose some metadata))_
-1. make sure people cannot create infinite loops
-  - _(CSS by itself is NOT turing complete)_
-  - _(something about running untrusted code and whatnot)_

 # HTML Stories